Leptotes pirithous - photo © K. Bormpoudaki

 Food plant

-The larva is polyphagous and feeds on the leaves of various plants, including Fabaceae (Medicago sativa, Spartium junceum), Lythraceae, Labiatae, Plumbagineceae, Ericaceae (Erica manipuliflora), etc.
+The polyphagous larva feeds on the leaves of various plants, including Fabaceae (Medicago sativa, Spartium junceum), Lythraceae, Labiatae, Plumbagineceae, Ericaceae (Erica manipuliflora), etc.

 The butterfly flies in at least 2 generations per year.